influxdata/telegraf/docs/specs/README.md

 ## Spec naming

-Please name the actual file prefixed with the scope, for example:
+Please name the actual file prefixed with `tsd` and the next available number, for example:

-* agent-write-ahead-log.md
+* tsd-001-agent-write-ahead-log.md
-* inputs-apache-increase-timeout.md
+* tsd-002-inputs-apache-increase-timeout.md
-* serializers-parquet.md
+* tsd-003-serializers-parquet.md

+All lower-case and separated by hyphens.

 ## What belongs in a spec